CBI books EPFO officials for sharing data of subscribers with private PF consultants; receiving bribes | Business

 On December 30 last year, the CBI had booked several officers of EPFO Mumbai for allegedly settling fraudulent claims in 712 bogus PF accounts causing loss to the tune of Rs.18.97 crore (approx) to the EPF corpus.

 ''It was further alleged that accused adopted a unique modus operandi and created bogus PF accounts in the name of certain persons of closed companies, showed credits of approx. Rs.
 2 lakh to 4 lakh against each account and drew the amounts from these accounts by filing fake claims.
-It was also alleged that the claims were found to be settled to the members with bank accounts in different parts of country,'' CBI spokesperson RC Joshi said Wednesday.
+It was also alleged that the claims were found to be settled to the members with bank accounts in different parts of country,'' Joshi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)